urbanopt/urbanopt.github.io/usage/scenarios/scenarios.md

 - High-Efficiency Scenario defined by a HighEfficiency MapperClass
 - Thermal Energy Storage Scenario defined by a ThermalStorage MapperClass

-The following subsections will describe each scenario and the measures included in their corresponding MapperCLass.
-For modifying and creating new Mapper Classes please refer to [customization section](../customization.md).
+The following subsections will describe each scenario and the measures included in their corresponding MapperClass.
+For modifying and creating new Mapper Classes please refer to [customization](../customization.md) section.